Friday 24 May 2019

-- The remediation work being conducted by Melbourne Water has removed much of the black sludge and contaminated water in or on the edge of the creek.
+- The remediation work being conducted by Melbourne Water has removed most of the black sludge and contaminated water in or on the edge of the creek.
 But if you come into contact with contaminated water or sludge, remove wet clothing and wash the relevant areas of your body that have touched it with warm soapy water.

 - Odour levels from the creek have decreased but are still present at times.
 Avoid the odour if it makes you feel unwell.